9 ways to optimize your glutathione levels to support detoxification and immune health

 We are bombarded daily with threats to glutathione

-And, both prescription and over-the-counter medications can deplete glutathione.
+And, both prescription and over-the-counter medications can deplete GHS.
 Acetaminophen – marketed under the brand name Tylenol and found in a wide range of preparations – is particularly toxic.
 Excessive amounts of this common painkiller can overwhelm the liver’s stores of glutathione, with life-threatening effect.

-But how can you best protect your glutathione levels?
+But how can you best protect your GHS levels?
 While consuming glutathione-rich foods (such as avocados, okra, asparagus, and spinach) can help decrease oxidative stress and “spare” the body’s natural stores of glutathione, natural health experts say it is actually more effective to consume foods and supplements that boost production of this disease-fighting antioxidant.

 Naturally, you should consult your integrative healthcare provider before embarking on a ‘new’ diet or supplement routine.